ZB20-PKU/HyDeconv/README.md

 Download and install Anaconda from [https://www.anaconda.com](https://www.anaconda.com)

 ### 2. Download Software Code
-Open a terminal (or Anaconda Prompt), clone this repository to your local machine and navigate into the project directory:
+Open a terminal (or Anaconda Prompt), clone this repository to your local machine and navigate into the software root directory:
 ```bash
 git clone https://github.com/ZB20-PKU/HyDeconv.git
 cd HyDeconv